-Once the campaign opens complete the online application process available on this website (this includes uploading a copy of your driver licence as a PDF, Word or JPEG file).
-You are also strongly advised to read the recruitment FAQs in conjunction with this information pack.
+Once the campaign opens, candidates need to complete the online application process available on this website, uploading a copy of your driver licence as a PDF, Word or HTML file and responding to a series of targeted questions, which will be assessed should you progress to the Merit-based Recruitment Stages.
+You are also strongly advised to read the recruitment Frequently Asked Questions (FAQs) and Candidate Information pack.

-After online applications close all candidates will be invited to move to Step 2 – 1st online assessment.
+After online applications close all candidates will be invited to move to Phase 2 - FIRST online assessment.

 Note: FRNSW communicates to all candidates via the email address you provide in your application - please ensure that you monitor your inbox regularly.

-Candidates will receive an email invitation to complete this step after the application period has closed.
-This step must be completed within four days.
+Candidates will receive an email invitation to complete Phase 2 – FIRST online assessment after the application period has closed.
+This step must be completed within four days of receiving an invitation to participate.
 The online assessment is made up of two assessments which take approximately 40 minutes to complete.

 Work safety assessment: This assessment will ask you to indicate your attitudes and opinions toward a variety of safety-related statements and situations.
 This assessment is not timed but should take approximately 15 minutes to complete.

-Your responses to the 2nd round assessments are again reviewed by an external psychometric testing provider.
-The responses from all four assessments (first and second rounds) are then used to generate an overall suitability score.
+Your responses to Phase 3 – SECOND online assessment are again reviewed by an external psychometric testing provider.
+The responses from all four assessments (FIRST and SECOND online assessments) are then used to generate an overall suitability score.
 This score is used to rank male and female candidates to determine who is selected to progress to the next step.